tobiaswaldvogel/selinux-policy/doc/cgroupfile.md

 inherited from `cgroupfile.obj_macro_template`, which in turn is inherited from `cgroupfile.obj_template`.
-Since Cgroup files are usually files we could instead inherit `cgroupfile.obj_base_template` and create applicable macros manually:
+Since Cgroup files are usually files we could instead inherit `cgroupfile.obj_base_template` and create only applicable macros manually:
 ```
 # create directory if it does not exist
 mkdir -p src/cgroupfile